A conversation about cloud technology becomes valuable when the word cloud turns into concrete engineering and organizational decisions.

 Text version and key points of the speech about cloud technologies in fintech.

-The report examines the cloud as the foundation of modern fintech infrastructure and explains why the transition to the cloud is not only a technological step, but also a change in the company’s operating model.
+The talk explains cloud as a foundation for modern fintech infrastructure and highlights that cloud adoption is not just a technical migration, but a shift in the operating model.

 Alexander Polomodov

-- Head of Digital Ecosystem Development Department at Tinkoff.
+- Head of Digital Ecosystem Development at Tinkoff.

-- Practitioner in the field of cloud architectures and scalable fintech systems.
+- Practitioner in cloud architecture and scalable fintech platform design.

 Key topics